Zulip architectural overview

 In this overview, we’ll mainly discuss the core Zulip server and web application.

-A server can host multiple Zulip realms (organizations) at the same domain, each of which is a private chamber with its own users, streams, customizations, and so on.
+A server can host multiple Zulip realms (organizations), each on its own (sub)domain.
+While most installations host only one organization, some host thousands, such as zulip.com.
+Each organization is a private chamber with its own users, streams, customizations, and so on.
 This means that one person might be a user of multiple Zulip realms.
-The administrators of a realm can choose whether to allow anyone to register an account and join, or only allow people who have been invited, or restrict registrations to members of particular groups (using email domain names or corporate single-sign-on login for verification).
-For more on security considerations, see the security model section.
+The administrators of an organization have a great deal of control over who can register an account, what permissions new users have, etc. For more on security considerations and options, see the security model section and the Zulip Help Center.

 Django is the main web application server; Tornado runs the server-to-client real-time push system.
 The app servers are configured by the Supervisor configuration (which explains how to start the server processes; see “Supervisor” below) and the nginx configuration (which explains which HTTP requests get sent to which app server).